This article appeared in SoFi's On the Money newsletter. Not getting it? Sign up here.

 Why You Get a Refund

-How much is diverted is determined by how you fill out the IRS’s W-4 withholding form, which asks about your tax filing status, children, spouse, and income from side gigs or investments, as well as what sort of tax credits or deductions you may have.
+How much is diverted is determined by how you fill out the IRS’s W-4 withholding form, which takes into account your tax filing status, family, other income, and tax credits or deductions.

 The Benefits of Getting a Tax Refund